opsschool/curriculum/filesystems_101.rst

 Background
 ==========

 A filesystem is the street grid of your hard drive.
-It’s a map of addresses to where data is located on your drive.
+It's a map of addresses to where data is located on your drive.
 Your operating system uses the filesystem to store data on the drive.